-(i) Proposed zoning map amendments may be initiated by the Jackson County Board of Commissioners, the Jackson County Planning Board, Community Planning Council, the Jackson County Planning Department, or any owner of an equitable or legal interest in the property for which the map amendment is requested.
+- (i) Proposed zoning map amendments may be initiated by the Jackson County Board of Commissioners, the Jackson County Planning Board, Community Planning Council, the Jackson County Planning Department, or any owner of an equitable or legal interest in the property for which the map amendment is requested. - (ii) Pursuant to NCGS 160D-601, Rrequests to down-zone a property by a third party individual or group without the property owner's consent is prohibited.
+This does not apply to County initiated zoning map amendments.